A. Ribosomal RNA analysis

 .-H. Huang et al. 2005.Bioinformatics 21: 3501-3508).

-RNAstructure - Predict a Secondary Structure Web Server - combines four separate prediction and analysis algorithms: calculating a partition function, predicting a maximum free energy (MFE) structure, finding structures with maximum expected accuracy, and pseudoknot prediction.
+RNAstructure - Predict a Secondary Structure Web Server - combines many separate prediction and analysis algorithms: calculating a partition function, predicting a maximum free energy (MFE) structure, finding structures with maximum expected accuracy, and pseudoknot prediction.
 This server takes a sequence, either RNA or DNA, and creates a highly probable, probability annotated group of secondary structures, starting with the lowest free energy structure and including others with varied probabilities of correctness.

 DotKnot - pseudoknot prediction including kissing hairpins - Intramolecular kissing hairpins are a more complex and biologically important type of pseudoknot in which two hairpin loops form base pairs.
 They are hard to predict using free energy minimization due to high computational requirements.
 (Reference: Sperschneider J et al. 2011.
 RNA.
 17:27-38).